plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 ### Visual Studio

-In this lab we extend the chatbot to determine if a user's question should be answered by using the web search (`WebRetrieverPlugin` from lab 3) or the semantic search (`PdfRetrieverPlugin` from lab 4).
+In this lab we extend the chatbot to determine if a user's question should be answered by using the `WebRetrieverPlugin` from lab 3 or the `PdfRetrieverPlugin` from lab 4.

 ### Add Filters and Logging to Understand the Logic Flow
 First we are going use [Filters](https://learn.microsoft.com/en-us/semantic-kernel/concepts/enterprise-readiness/filters?pivots=programming-language-csharp) to understand the logic flow and add some logging.

 1. Open the **labs\lab5\src\start\SK-Workshop-Lab5\SK-Workshop-Lab5.sln** solution in Visual Studio

-2. In the **Program.cs** file, replace line 22 with the following lines:
+2. In the **Program.cs** file, replace **line 22** with the following lines:

 ```C#
 builder.Services.AddSingleton<IFunctionInvocationFilter, FunctionInvocationLoggingFilter>();